What is NDFF?

 Figure 1.
 NDFF network logical diagram

-The fibre paths linking the Universities, comprising some 1,000 km of single mode fibre, together with control and monitoring systems, will be provided to NDFF by Janet, part of the JISC group, funded by BIS through its e-Infrastructure programme.
-Researchers in the UK will be able to access the new network, to be named Aurora2, both directly by placing equipment at consortium sites and remotely using the Janet Lightpath service.
+The fibre paths linking the Universities, comprising some 1,300 km of single mode fibre, together with control and monitoring systems, are provided to NDFF by Jisc.
+Researchers in the UK will be able to access the network, both directly by placing equipment at consortium sites and by attaching to the network remotely through Layer 2 connections including JOINER Network.

 Directly controllable network components